LiannaAsatryan/gauss_elimination/README.md

  in this directory there are following files

-* input.txt __ it is the file where our matrix examples are arranged in the following order
+* input.txt __ it is the file where our matrix examples are arranged in the following order:

 size1
 matrix1

 size2
 matrix2

 ...

 * golden.txt __ it is the file where our correct answers are located
 * Rational.h __ it is a header file which contains the declaration of class Rational.
 The objects of this class are fractions